Installing PCF Isolation Segment

 Under Segment Name, enter the name of your isolation segment.
 This name must be unique across your PCF deployment.
 You use this name when performing the steps in the Create an Isolation Segment section of the Managing Isolation Segments topic to create the isolation segment in the Cloud Controller Database (CCDB).

-(Optional): Under Router IPs, enter one or more static IP addresses for the routers that handles this isolation segment.
+(Optional): Under Router IPs, enter one or more static IP addresses for the routers that handle this isolation segment.
 These IP addresses must be within the subnet CIDR block that you defined in the Ops Manager network configuration.
 If you have a load balancer, configure it to point to these IP addresses.

 (Optional): Under Applications Network Maximum Transmission Unit, change the Maximum Transmission Unit (MTU).
 The default is